episerver/Foundation/README.md

 ## Installation

-Run Build.cmd and supply requested parameters.
+Run setup.cmd and supply requested parameters.
 The build process will log to the console and the following files.
 Note that application name should contain only letters and numbers as it used as the prefix to create the website and database components.
 ```
 Build\Logs\Build.log